-Standard specifications for all our bike sheds, including bespoke units:
+Standard specifications for all our bike sheds,

 Pressure treated timber floor built with 50 x 50mm joists at 400mm centres, clad in 12mm ply, glued and nailed.
 This is raised above ground level on rubber feet which can be adjusted to level the floor during installation.